dgou/resume-public/README.md

 Job History:

+2021/07 - 2022/01: Bevy, Staff SDeT (Remote)
+* As 2nd QE to the company, helped to develp and refine QE tooling and test development processes.
+* Brought QE perspective to product development and team meetings.
+* Co-created browser-less client for doing functional and load testing of a video breakout rooms feature.

-2019-Present: TechMahindra
+2019 - 2021: TechMahindra
 * Continued work that I was doing at Rackspace.
 * Technical supervision of offshore SDETs: Technical/programming skills and test automation best practices.

-2016-2019: Rackspace - San Antonio, TX
+2016 - 2019: Rackspace - San Antonio, TX
-* Data Center Support - Internal DNS support APIs: (2018-present)
+* Data Center Support - Internal DNS support APIs: (2018 - 2019)
   * Testing based on the [behave](https://behave.readthedocs.io/en/stable/) BDD tool for Python.
   * Fixed fragile and aged-out tests for existing/legacy version 1 of the DNS API.
   * Created testing for version 2 of the DNS API:
       * v2 was a completely new and different API and required all new tests and testing architecture.
       * This is where mentoring offshore SDETs started.
       * End-to-end load testing and system latency testing, from API call to when data was available via the `bind` DNS server.
-* Internal Tooling for Sales: (2017-2018)
+* Internal Tooling for Sales: (2017 - 2018)
   * Did UI testing in Python and Selenium using OpenCAFE.
   * Helped team transition tests to BDD-testing in Python using `behave`.
-* Run Book Automation Project: (2016-2017)
+* Run Book Automation Project: (2016 - 2017)
   * Worked for a year coordinating offshore teams doing remote testing for new PCI compliant system.
   * Worked on back-end API testing and co-contributed to test-suite tooling that was shared with other internal product testing efforts.

-2005-2016: Seagate:  (TCGSWG -> Trusted Computing Group's Storage Working Group)
+2005 - 2016: Seagate:  (TCGSWG -> Trusted Computing Group's Storage Working Group)
 * Developed a C-based host-side TCGSWG Security Protocol library including sample programs.
   Library was used internally and also released to customers to assist with the adoption of Seagate's TCGSWG-based products.
 * Assisted in mult-year effort to bring the Security Team's 5+ years of requirements management to a larger internal audience.